KillzXGaming/Switch-Toolbox/README.md

    - Can edit v1 AAMP (Wii U) and preview v2 AAMP
 - NUTEXB
    - Can extract and replace textures.
-- PTCL
+- PTCL & EFFN
-   - Can edit colors (Wii U) and preview textures.
+   - Can edit colors (Wii U) and edit textures (Wii U).
 Switch ptcl can only preview both atm.
+- EFC
+   - Can preview effect tables and link PTCL.
+- NUT
+   - Can preview NTWU, NTP3, and NTWD variants.
+Editng will be soon
+- MSBT
+   - Very basic previewing.
 - TMPK
   - Can extract files and decompress
 - MP3, OGG, IDSP, HPS, WAV, BFWAV, BFSTM, BCWAV, BCWAV